leonjd9/Validating_blockchain/README.md

 # Validating_blockchain

-The application runs a blockchain-based ledger system which allows to conduct and store transactions.
-It counts with a hashing system which can be adjusted from 1 to 5 level of diddiculty.
-Each transactions records sender, reciver, amount, time of transaction, creator Id, and previous hash code in a data frame.
-In order to enable full functionality, the code is ran through streamlit web site.
+The application runs a blockchain-based ledger system which generates and store transactions.
+It counts with a hashing system with adjustable difficulty(1-5).
+Each transaction keeps record of sender, receiver, amount, time of transaction, creator Id, and previous hash code.
+The information is stored in a data frame.
+For user convenience, the program counts with streamlite capability features.

 #Installations and imports